andreugordillovazquez/tex/README.md

-# TeX - Framer Plugin
+# TeX — Framer plugin

 This plugin for Framer allows you to effortlessly convert LaTeX expressions into beautiful images for your Framer projects.
 It transforms your typed LaTeX formulas into high-resolution images, perfect for enhancing websites with mathematical expressions, equations, and technical content.